Snowstorm causes 100-vehicle pileup, shutdown on Illinois highway

 The pileup came as a sprawling storm system brought a wide range of weather hazards to the eastern half of the nation Thursday into the first half of Friday, with many areas in the central and eastern United States under threat of severe thunderstorms, tornadoes, heavy snow and flooding.
 More than 200,000 homes were still without power across the Northeast states on Friday morning, amid howling winds of 40 to 60 mph.

-Illinois Department of Transportation tweeted early Friday that I-39 remained closed “in both directions with no access between Normal and Minonk because of multiple crashes involving 100+ plus vehicles.”
+The Illinois Department of Transportation tweeted early Friday that I-39 remained closed “in both directions with no access between Normal and Minonk because of multiple crashes involving 100+ plus vehicles.”
 It added that it was “not expected to reopen until roughly midday” on Friday.

 The multiple crashes took place around 3:13 p.m. local time on Thursday, local outlet ABC7 reported, adding that authorities have yet to report any injuries.